MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 1. Architected to protect tenant, group, and individual data

     We know data leakage is a concern for customers.
-LLMs are not further trained on, or learn from, customer tenant data or user prompts.
+LLMs aren't further trained on, or learn from, customer tenant data or user prompts.
 Within the customer’s own tenant, our time-tested permissions model provides safeguards and enterprise-grade security as seen in our Azure offerings.
 And on an individual level, Copilot presents only data one can access using the same technology that we’ve been using for years to secure customer data.

 1. Designed to learn new skills